oynickj/joshoynick.com/posts/reference_posts.md

 ---
-title: 'Inspiring Posts'
+title: 'Internet Library'
 date: '2022-01-25'
 ---

-Posts I learned from that I recommend and refer back to.
-If you'd like to share anything you find interesting or inspiring with me, reach me at oynickj@gmail.com
+This is a way of open-sourcing my bookmarks.
+If you'd like to share anything you find interesting or inspiring with me, please send to oynickj@gmail.com

 ### Job Advice
 - Sriram Krishnan: [Exec 101 - First 30 days](https://sriramk.com/exec-101-first-thirty-days)